 One enters the Checkpoint either via the Edo Gate, if travelling along Tokaido from Edo in the east, or from the Kyo Gate if travelling towards Edo from the west (ie. from the direction of Kyoto).
 Guard houses, stables, and other practical buildings fill the site.
 A lookout tower stands high above the main complex on a steep rise, presumably keeping an eye out for any travellers trying to sneak around the Checkpoint undetected.
 The climb up to the lookout is worth it for a beautiful view across Lake Ashinoko over the top of the Checkpoint buildings to Mt Fuji in the northwest.

-Entry to Hakone Checkpoint is included in Tokadio Tour.
+A walk through Hakone Checkpoint is included in Walk Hakone Hachiri Tour.